 A Smart Factory will typically have these three key attributes:

-- Intelligence: Accurate, instantaneous data enables the right personnel to make highly-informed decisions (and in some cases, with AI technology, decisions are made automatically in response to data)
+- Intelligence: Accurate, instantaneous data enables the right personnel to make highly-informed decisions.
+In some cases, as with AI technology, decisions are made automatically in response to data

 - Innovation: Organisations are able to leverage detailed business insights, develop new processes and focus on improving business objectives, rather than being burdened by day-to-day operations

-- Responsive: Real-time information reduces any delay in responding to issues and can enhance all aspects of productivity efficiencies
+- Responsiveness: Real-time information reduces any delay in responding to issues and can enhance all aspects of productivity efficiencies

 What are the benefits of digital transformation in manufacturing?